MiroK/mekbingo/README.md

 # TRIAL LECTURE BINGO

+You might need to `chmod u+x bigo.sh` to make the script executable.
 To generate new cards provide your `\randomwords` in `bingo.tex`.
-At UiO's math institute is should be possible to mass produce the cards by running `./bingo.sh 100` where 100 will be the number of cards produced.
+Running `./bingo.sh 100` will produce 100 sheets of bingo cards in `cards` directory.
+One sheet has two bingo cards.
+It might be convenient to send the cards to the printer rightaway.
+At UiO, provided that `pullprint_ricoh` is still a thing, `./bingo.sh 100 --print` should do the job.